A radioactive capsule is missing in Australia. It's tiny and potentially deadly - Local News 8

 Kempson, from the University of Southern Australia, said that if remains lost in an isolated area, “it will be very unlikely to have much impact.”

-Rio Tinto, one of the world’s biggest mining giants, has come under controversies in recent years over workplace abuse allegations as well as the destruction of sacred Indigenous caves in 2020 — which led to the resignation of then-CEO Jean-Sébastien Jacques.
+Rio Tinto, one of the world’s biggest mining giants, operates 17 iron ore mines in Western Australia’s Pilbara region.
+The company’s mining activities have caused controversy in the past, including the destruction in 2020 of two ancient rock shelters at Juukan Gorge, prompting an apology and the resignation of then-CEO Jean-Sébastien Jacques.

-The destruction of the Juukan Gorge caves in Western Australia went ahead despite a battle by local custodians of the land.

 The-CNN-Wire